 This means that in addition to hunting for the northern lights, you can go winter fishing, hiking, skiing, and dog sledding, experience the Sami culture, or join a whale or wildlife safari.
 Afterwards, you can relax in top-notch hotels and eat incredible local food.
 Or maybe you’ve joined a northern lights safari and get to eat your meal in a traditional lavvo?

-So, what are the northern lights?
 On a very basic level, the phenomenon is quite simple to explain.
 It is created from a collision between electrically charged particles from the sun that enter the atmosphere of the earth.

 The lights, which are also called aurora borealis, show up at night when the sky is dark.
 It’s like a celestial ballet of light dancing across the night sky, with a colour palette of green, blue, and sometimes even pink and violet.